How much can you save on home insurance with a security system?

 What types of security measures can lower your home insurance rates?

-Both the type and availability of discounts varies by company.
-Some insurers offer separate policy credits for deadbolts, fire sprinklers, and security systems, while others may include multiple safety or surveillance features under one blanket policy credit.
+Some insurers offer separate policy discounts for deadbolts, fire sprinklers, and security systems, while others may include multiple safety or surveillance features under one blanket policy credit.
+Ultimately, both the type and availability of discounts varies by company.

 Here are just a few home safety features that can potentially lower your homeowners insurance rates: